-Europa – unsere Geschichte (Europe – Our History) is a series of textbooks created jointly by representatives from Germany and Poland.
+Europa – Unsere Geschichte (Europe – Our History) is a series of textbooks created jointly by representatives from Germany and Poland.
 It continues the decades-long dialogue between historians, geographers and experts in history education from both countries, especially within the framework of the joint German-Polish Textbook Commission.
 The new textbook series, which is intended for regular use in history classrooms at the lower secondary level (Sekundarstufe I) in Germany and the equivalent level in Poland, will extend to four volumes.
 The first of these: Von der Ur- und Frühgeschichte bis zum Mittelalter (From Prehistoric and Ancient History to the Middle Ages) was released in June 2016 in German and Polish versions with identical content and design.
-Volume 2, Neuzeit bis 1815 (From the Modern Era to 1815) was published in September 2017.
-Since their release the textbooks have been available for history lessons in both countries.
-Volumes 3 and 4 will appear successively by 2020.
+Volume 2, Neuzeit bis 1815 (From the Modern Era to 1815) was published in September2017, and volume 3, Vom Wiener Kongress bis zum Ersten Weltkrieg (From the Congress of Vienna to World War I) in June 2019.
+Since their release, the textbooks have been available for history lessons in both countries.
+Volume 4 will appear by 2020.
 Developed by the project group together with a German-Polish publishing partnership, the series is published by Eduversum (Germany) and Wydawnictwa Szkolne i Pedagogiczne (WSiP, Poland).

 The joint history textbook aims to introduce new and modern ways for students in Poland and Germany to understand history; to foster their ability to engage problem-oriented historical thinking; and to actively address the role of history in shaping identity.